zengineering/zengineering.github.io/_posts/2018-05-01-resource-files-in-kotlin.md

 private val topLevelClass = object: Any() {}.javaClass
 ```

-This line defines an anonymous object and gets its class; this object needs to be defined at the top-level of the file.
+This line defines an anonymous object and gets its class; said object needs to be defined at the top-level of the file.
 The ```private``` modifier is necessary to satisfy the compiler's encapsulation requirements; without it we get:

 ```